dkroy/climate-explorer/README.md

 # Climate Explorer
 The climate explorer uses publicly available NOAA GSOD Data to display climate data for the same day each year.
+It currently retrieves the climate data from the weather stations located nearest to the location derived from the visitor's IP address leveraging the maxmind geoip dataset.

 ## Install
 ```